Ulmus minor 'Bea Schwarz': Description

+The leaves are ovoid to oval (6 to 10 cm), emerging more or less purple-red; the underside is pillose.
 The tree is considered of poor growth and shape if grafted on U. × hollandica rootstock.

 Nowadays it is sparsely grown on its own rootstock.

 Pests and diseases

 Not resistant to the second, more virulent, strain of Dutch elm disease, (O. novo-ulmi), but more resistant to Coral Spot fungus Nectria cinnabarina than its forebear 'Christine Buisman'.